 Certificate in Anglican Studies

 AEHS enjoys warm relationships with many local Anglican/Episcopal parishes as well as several congregations elsewhere in the United States, where students may serve as field education interns.
 Students also have the opportunity for clinical pastoral education (CPE) as well as further specialization in the area of theology and medicine through Duke University Hospital and several other local healthcare providers.
 Additionally, Duke University offers an opportunity to focus on educational chaplaincy through the work of Duke Chapel, the Episcopal Center at Duke University, and many other religious life organizations.
 M.Div. students are required to undertake two field education placements.
 For those who are also pursuing the Certificate in Anglican Studies, at least one placement must be in an Episcopal or other Anglican setting.
-American students are urged to take advantage of field education opportunities in other provinces of the Anglican Communion; Duke Divinity School offers a wealth of international links including opportunities with Durham University (UK) and a seminary in South Sudan.
+American students are urged to take advantage of field education opportunities in other provinces of the Anglican Communion; Duke Divinity School offers a wealth of international links including opportunities with Durham University (U.K.) and a seminary in South Sudan/northern Uganda.

 AEHS collaborates with the Field Education office to tailor these placement opportunities to student interests and requirements.
-Funding for these internships is usually provided by the receiving church/institution.

 Anglican Spiritual Formation

 Anglican Spiritual Formation (ASF) is a program offered through the Anglican Episcopal House of Studies.
-It encompasses a Rule of Life (pdf) for students individually and for the community as a whole.
+It encompasses a Rule of Life for students individually and for the community as a whole.
 The aim is Christian ministerial formation: to help one another develop the skills, habits, character, and collegiality that will foster growth in the Christian faith and underpin a lifetime of ministry and service (ordained or lay) within an Anglican/Episcopal setting.
-This begins with a daily commitment to morning prayer, and it also assumes a parish involvement beyond Duke Divinity School as well as routine participation in the services and seminars of AEHS.
-Some ASF gatherings will be open to those not formally registered in the program.
+This begins with a daily commitment to Anglican worship, and it also assumes a parish involvement beyond Duke Divinity School as well as routine participation in the services and seminars of AEHS.
+Most ASF gatherings will be open to those not formally registered in the program.

 The Divinity School has offered the following classes in Anglican Studies: